ASTex-ICube/semiproctex/PPTBF_Structures_Src/ReadMe.md

 This widget is used to edit the thresholded version of the PPTBF which creates a binary structure map (i.e. visual structure).

-- *BinaryHistograms* checkbox is used to activate the thresholding of the PPTBF and display a binary versioj of the PPTBF at the bottom right of the screen.
+- *BinaryHistograms* checkbox is used to activate the thresholding of the PPTBF and display a binary version of the PPTBF at the bottom right of the screen.
 - *Nb bins*: is the precision of the histogram of the values of the PPTBF image (number of histogram bins).
 - *Threshold* slider is a value between 0% and 100% whose real associated PPTBF value is displayed below near the *Binary structure map* text.
 PPTBF values are in [0;1].
-Every value greater or equal than the thresholded value is in the binary structre.
+Every value greater or equal than the thresholded value is in the binary structure.

 Below, you can find a short video showing edition at real-time with the ***PtViewer.exe*** software:
 - rendering binary map: https://vimeo.com/434869996